mendeljacks/orma/README.md

 // Now Alice's last_name is 'Smith'
 ```

 To create or add data this way, simply add a record to the users array (with no id field) or delete a user (using javascript's .splice() method).
-Additionally, get_mutation_diff can handle creating, updating, or deleteing nested entities, or even adding new entities that were not in the original data (these will always be creates).
+Additionally, get_mutation_diff can handle creating, updating, or deleteing nested entities, or even adding new entities that were not in the original data.

 > ⚠️ get_mutation_diff only works with entities that have a single-field primary key named '**id**' selected in the query.

 ## Operations

-Mutations can also be created using the $operation keyword.
-Operations can be combined to do multiple things in the same mutation.
+Mutations can also be created by specifying the $operations directly.
+Multiple operations can be used in the same mutation.
 For example:

 <table><tr><th> Mutation </th> <th> Effect </th></tr>
 <tr><td>